leo0514/vpc-on-classic-network/using-lbaas.md

 ### Is the load balancer horizontally scalable?
 {: #is-the-load-balancer-horizontally-scalable}

 Yes.
 The load balancer automatically adjusts its capacity based on the load.
-When horizontal scaling takes place, the number of IP addresses associated with the load balancer's DNS name will change.
+When horizontal scaling takes place, the number of IP addresses associated with the load balancer's DNS name changes.

 ### What should I do if I am using ACLs or security groups on the subnets that are used to deploy the load balancer?
 {: #what-should-i-do-if-i-am-using-acls-or-security-groups-on-the-subnets-that-are-used-to-deploy-the-load-balancer}

-You'll need to ensure that the proper ACL or security group rules are in place to allow VPC instance creation and allow incoming traffic for configured listener ports and management ports.
+You must ensure that the proper ACL or security group rules are in place to allow VPC instance creation and allow incoming traffic for configured listener ports and management ports.
 Traffic between the load balancer and back-end instances also should be allowed.

 For detailed information on the ACLs configuration required, refer to [Configuring ACLs for use with load balancers](#configuring-acls-for-use-with-load-balancers).